 - Work 13

-dcinto the magic circle - Pull the yarn tail firmly to close the centre
+dcinto the magic circle - Pull the yarn tail firmly to close the center

 - Sl st to the first dc to join (13 sts)